 Sonoma State University has been educating Family Nurse Practitioners for more than 40 years.
 The program was one of the first in the State of California to move NP education into the setting of higher education, where students could be granted university credit for their effort versus continuing education units.
 The program has graduated over 1,400 students.
 Our FNP graduates practice in all areas of the country and some even in the far-flung corners of the world.
 We are proud to report that over 60% of our FNP graduates practice in environments that provide care to medically underserved populations.

 Please review the Prospective Students page for for specific curriculum information.
-The program has three clinical semesters and each semester has its own learning objectives and grading criteria.
+The program has four clinical semesters and each semester has its own learning objectives and grading criteria.
 As a preceptor you will be asked to evaluate the student's performance.
 The student will be responsible for providing you with a hard copy of the Preceptorshipclinical handbook.
 The clinical handbook describes what you can expect from the program, what the program expects from you, information about communicating with clinical faculty and coordinators, the objectives and the grading sheets for each of the clinical courses, and information on how to receive adjunct professor appointments and continuing education units.
 To receive CEU's please review the links bleow to the Power Point Presentations and complete the questions.